Joseph's Canon R8 Photography Course in Melbourne

 1/60s, f/8, ISO 800.
 Full manual.
 Hosier Lane, Melbourne CBD.

-The R8 helps with this because the electronic viewfinder shows you what the photo will look like before you take it.
+The R8's electronic viewfinder helps here because it shows you what the photo will look like before you take it.
 You turn a dial, the image gets brighter or darker in real time.
 There's no guessing.
-For a beginner camera, that real-time feedback makes a massive difference.
-Joseph went from confused to confident in a single session.
+For a beginner camera, that real-time feedback makes a big difference when learning manual exposure.

 Joseph standing in a Melbourne laneway photographing a large-scale Japanese-style mural during a photography course